 Global digitalization and pandemics deeply impacted the insurance industry, due to changes in the customers' behavior.
 This led to the rapid emergence of new service providers - insurtech, which operate on relatively different principles.

-In this article, we try to observe what are the main customer experience trends in the insurance industry, and how customer-centered UX design could help not only to switch negative emotions to positive ones, but also ensure the best value for customers.
+In this article, we try to observe what are the main insurance customer experience trends 2022, and how customer-centered UX design could help not only to switch negative emotions to positive ones, but also ensure the best value for customers.

 - The insurance industry is transforming from “detect and repair” to “predict and prevent”.